Why Meiji Jingu Should Top Your Tokyo Itinerary (Plus Visiting Guide)

 There are multimedia displays that illustrate how Meiji Jingu and the surrounding forest were constructed.
 You will also find items once used by the Emperor and Empress.
 No photograph is allowed inside though.

-The museum is housed in a two-story building designed by a renowned Japanese architect.
+The museum is housed in a two-story building designed by a renowned Japanese architect (who also designed Shisui Hotel Nara where we had a great stay).
 It has a sleek, contemporary design that harmonizes with traditional Japanese elements and materials.
 The open space inside, along with the warm, gentle atmosphere and benches overlooking the forest, provides a quiet, contemplative environment for visitors to learn more about the legacy of Emperor Meiji and appreciate it.

 Final Thoughts